alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

 to learn how things work.

 Wheels come in many shapes and colors.
-Tesla gives you the option to upgrade the model S with [four 21'' Arachnid Wheels](http://shop.teslamotors.com/collections/model-s-wheels-tires-and-tire-covers/products/21-arachnid-wheel-and-tire-package) priced at $7,600;
+Tesla gives the option of upgrading the model S with [four 21'' Arachnid Wheels](http://shop.teslamotors.com/collections/model-s-wheels-tires-and-tire-covers/products/21-arachnid-wheel-and-tire-package) priced at $7,600;
 for that money you can buy a small car.